dh-giang-vu/LO/GDD.md

     | <div align="center"><img src="./GDDImages/Objects and Interactables/stone_large.png"/></div>   | 4 _STONE_       | 16                 |
     | <div align="center"><img src="./GDDImages/Objects and Interactables/stone_massive.png"/></div> | 4 _STONE_       | 32                 |

-  - **Ore**: Ore are more rare than stones and trees and spawns in more remote areas.
+  - **Ore**: Ore are more rare than stones and trees.
 Interacting with ores will trigger a mining animation, once the animation ends, the player will gain _COAL_ and _METAL_.
 Ores will fade away and disappear after being mined several times. <br>

     | Image                                                                                        | Resources Given       | Times Interactable |
     | -------------------------------------------------------------------------------------------- | --------------------- | ------------------ |